Serving Potato Salad for a Large Crowd: A Comprehensive Guide

 A steak is served with potato salad is a classic summer party fare.

 The ribs are amazing with potato salad.
 You can mix in the BBQ sauce, and the dish is just yum.
 Once cooked, the ribs are also great served with barbecue sauce and coleslaw.

 This recipe calls for a ham bone, which has a lot of flavor but isn’t really necessary.
 A boneless ham usually works just fine with potato salad.

 While grilling shrimp is simple enough, it does require some advance planning, but if you serve with potato salad and some chopped chives you will be onto a winner with your guests.

-If you’re looking for a quick snack, baked beans are a great choice.
+Baked beans are a great choice if you’re looking for a quick snack.
 They take just 15 minutes to prepare, and you can enjoy them straight from the oven.
 See how many baked beans you need to feed a crowd.

 Corn on the Cob

 The corn on the cob may not sound like it belongs on this list, but it’s actually one of our favorite snacks!
-It’s delicious and filling, and it takes only 5 minutes to cook.
+It’s delicious, filling, and takes only 5 minutes to cook.
 Plus, corn on the cob is surprisingly healthy – it contains lots of fiber and vitamin C.

-If you’re looking for something crunchy and refreshing, coleslaw is the perfect side dish.
-This recipe uses cabbage instead of iceberg lettuce, which gives it a bit more flavor.
+Coleslaw is the perfect side dish if you’re looking for something crunchy and refreshing.
+This recipe uses cabbage instead of iceberg lettuce, giving it more flavor.
 See how much coleslaw you need to feed a big group.